Zorklis/LT-TV-Programa/README.md

 ![LT TV Logo](https://github.com/Zorklis/LT-TV-Programa/assets/85455465/8af21558-6863-4625-adc1-d24045149992)

-# PROGRESS: 3%
+# PROGRESS: 4%

 # LT TV-Programa
 `Apie:`
-Lietuvos televizijos programos archyvas tai projektas, kuris dokumentuoja Lietuvos televizijos istoriją nuo 1990-ųjų iki šių dienų.
+Lietuvos Televizijos Programos Archyvas yra projektas, kurio tikslas yra dokumentuoti Lietuvos televizijos istoriją nuo 1957 m. balandžio 30 d. iki šių dienų.

 Šis projektas - tai langas į praeitį ir šiandienos Lietuvos televizijos pasaulį, kuris ištikimai saugo mūsų šalies transliavimo paveldą ateities kartoms!

 # LT TV-Program
 `About:`
-LT TV Program is an archival project that chronicles Lithuania's television history, spanning from the 1990s to the present.
+The Lithuanian Television Programme Archive is a project that has a goal to document the history of Lithuanian television from April 30th, 1957 to the present day.

 This project is a window into the past and present of Lithuanian television, preserving the nation's broadcasting heritage for generations to come!